Why Managing Rodents Matters

 Effective rodent control is essential to protecting the health and well-being of our families and communities.
 Rodents can spread up to 26 different diseases – directly or indirectly – such as rabies, West Nile and Lyme disease through contact or exposure to their droppings, urine or dander.
 Rats are some of the most common and destructive rodents impacting public health today.

-Not only can rodents spread disease, they can damage homes and buildings.
+Not only can rodents spread disease, they can damage homes and buildings, costing billions in damages annually.
 Mice and rats are capable of gnawing through insulation, wallboards, cardboard and wood in and around your home.
 These pests are also a fire hazard, as they can chew through electric wires igniting a structure fire.
-One scientist from Cornell University estimated rats along cost $19 billion in damages annually.

 The closure of restaurants during the pandemic created a need for rats to find new alternative food sources that sit outside of their usual 50-foot to 150-foot radius of their nest.
 This means rats are not only turning cannibalistic against each other as they fight over food sources, but they are also willing to seek out new places, such as your home, for food.